-Evaporation Rate.
-We investigate the influence of the evaporation rate on the final crystallinity of the superstructures for $\sigma = 5.6 \pm 0.7$ nm CdSe NCs in cyclohexane.
-After the droplets were completely dried and washed, we observed that the superstructures retained their spherical morphology as seen in the TEM micrographs shown in Figure 2 and S6.
-A closer look at the superstructures dried at 20 °C reveals their crystallinity (Figure 2a,e).
-However, superstructures of comparable sizes dried at higher temperatures (40-80 °C) show a gradual transition from crystalline to amorphous (Figure 2b-d,f-h).
-We attribute this transition from crystalline to amorphous superstructures to the decreased drying time of the droplets at higher temperatures, from $\approx 10$ h at 20 °C to ≈0.5 h at 80 °C, not allowing the superstructures to reach their thermodynamically stable configuration.
+We investigate the influence of the evaporation rate on the final crystallinity of the superstructures for $\sigma=5.6\pm0.7nm$ CdSe NCs in cyclohexane.
+After completely drying the droplets and washing, the superstructures retain their spherical morphology as seen in the TEM micrographs shown in Fig. 2 and S6.
+A closer look at the superstructures dried at 20 °C reveals their crystallinity (Fig. 2a and e).
+However, superstructures of comparable sizes dried at higher temperatures ($40-80^{\circ}$) show a gradual transition from crystalline to amorphous (Fig. 2b-d and f-h).
+We attribute this transition from crystalline to amorphous superstructures to the decreased drying time of the droplets at higher temperatures, from ≈ 10 hours at $20^{\circ}C$ to ≈ 0.5 hours at $80^{\circ}C$, not allowing the superstructures to reach their thermodynamically stable configuration.
 This process is analogous to the formation of an atomic solid, where quench rates faster than the crystallization time induce the formation of a glass.
-To minimize the possibility of day-today variations and aging of the NC dispersion, these samples were prepared simultaneously and from the same NC batch.
+24 To minimize the possibility of day-to-day variations and ageing of the NC dispersion, these samples were prepared simultaneously and from the same NC batch.

-By focusing on the thinner edge of the superstructures, Figure 2e-h, we can distinguish both the NC planes of the superstructure as well as the atomic planes of the individual NCs; see insets in Figure 2e-h.
-The atomic planes do not show any sign of coherent orientation throughout the superstructure as expected for well-passivated NC systems where oriented attachment is not expected to occur; see Figure 2e.
-Higher drying temperatures affect the colloidal order of the superstructures.
-While the superstructures dried at 60 °C still display supercrystalline order, this is no longer the case for the superstructures dried at 80 °C, as clearly seen in the TEM micrograph and in an image distortion of the atomic lattice planes.
-This is further confirmed by the fast-Fourier transforms of the TEM micrographs, as shown in Figures S4 and S5.
+By focusing on the thinner edge of the superstructures, Fig. 2e-h, we can distinguish both the NC planes of the superstructure as well as the atomic planes of the individual NCs, see insets in Fig. 2e-h.
+The atomic planes do not show any sign of coherent orientation throughout the superstructure, as expected for well-passivated NC systems where oriented attachment is not expected to occur, see Fig. 2e.
+25 Higher drying temperatures affect the colloidal order of the superstructures.
+While the superstructures dried at 60 °C still display supercrystalline order, this is no longer the case for the superstructures dried at 80 °C, as clearly seen in the TEM micrograph, and in an image distortion of the atomic lattice planes.
+This is further confirmed by the fast-Fourier transforms of the TEM micrographs, as shown in Figs. S4-S5.